chen-yang-yuan/DATA550_final-project/README.md

 An image built from the Dockerfile has been uploaded to DockerHub: https://hub.docker.com/repository/docker/chenyangyuan/project_image/general.

-Building the Docker image locally is __NOT__ required in this project, as the Makefile references the image that is on DockerHub.
+Building the Docker image locally is __NOT__ required in this project, as the Makefile references the image on DockerHub.

 # Run the Docker image and build the report